“Make sure it is hard and that it lasts a long time!”

 The Book of Metal

 Welcome to our free course as our way of contributing to the bolting community.
 It's nice to understand what you are clipping and trusting with your life, even if you never plan on installing or removing bolts.
-Also, if someone is going to spend their time and money to bolt something, I assume, they probably want to do it as good as possible.
-Hopefully the Bolting Bible gives you the tools you need to do a great job.
+We believe that if someone is going to spend their time and money to bolt something, they probably want to do it as good as possible.
+Hopefully, the Bolting Bible gives you the tools you need to do a great job.
 Get it?

 Zinc